HITECHCRIME/HC_SG51_Colorized_World/README.md

 preach words
 they don't mean a thing
-same thing
 same thing to everyone
-just for you
+fast to reap just for you
 the chosen one
-fast to reap

 painting grey
 on a masterpiece